 Since then, I have evolved from being a girl who wanted to be smart with her money into a woman who cares passionately about every penny that goes in and out of her hands.
 I paid off more than $10,000 of debt in 2011, $11,000 of debt in 2012, and I made my final debt repayment on May 21st, 2013 – just shy of two years from when I was maxed out.

 In case you’re wondering, there are no quick fixes to get out of debt.
 Throughout my debt repayment journey, I did things no twenty-something wants to, including: moving back in with my parents for six months, staying in most Friday and Saturday nights, and saying “no” to travelling with friends.
 Some months were easier than others, but I wouldn’t be where I am today if I didn’t track my spending and (at least attempt to) stick to a monthly budget.

 I’m sure it doesn’t need to be said, but I am a personal finance blogger, not a financial planner.
-The posts on this blog reflect my personal experiences and should not be taken as advice.
+The posts on this blog reflect my personal experiences and should not be taken as certified financial advice.
 With that being said, I hope to inspire girls and women everywhere to take control of their lives and achieve financial independence.